 “Even though it rained, we had several visitors come to our Light-Up Ceremony and Fund Raiser.” tells Jack.
 “But it just wasn’t like it was in previous years…”

 For a Friday night, this year’s Halloween was quite slow compared to previous years.
 However, we did have lots of fun!
 The night was kicked off with our annual costume contest in which the same lad won with his awesome new home made costume of a knight.
 This was followed by our annual show.
 This year’s show featured Jack dressed up as a clown similar to “Penniwise” character from Stephen King’s movie “It.”
-Gina dressed up as a scared child.
+Gracie played the part of a scared child.

 “Everyone is afraid of clowns…” tells Jack.
 “I had a lot of fun chasing people.”

-The show featured Jack chasing Gina around the graveyard while a mixed version of music, including “Sweet Dreams” by Marilyn Manson, was playing in the background.
+The show featured Jack chasing Gracie around the graveyard while a mixed version of music, including “Sweet Dreams” by Marilyn Manson, was playing in the background.

 This year, we brought the Mausoleum back to feature two rooms inside.
 One side was a little girl’s room while the reverse was a little boy’s room.
 The overall theme was to feature a child’s nightmare.